avinash1920/BIKEPOOLING/README.md

-# BIKEPOOLING
-To run type "meteor" in terminal
+Code is in master file